 - Hardy's personal life.
 Behind the glitz and glamor of politics and his confident masquerade, he's a broken man with only drugs to comfort him.

 - In "The Midnight Sun Waits For Love", Golgo makes love to a depressed woman who regains her will to live after her encounter with him.
-She follows him to a routine hit, where she witnesses the kill.
-And Golgo, knowing that there must be no witnesses, puts a bullet in her.
-The worst part is that the last panels before the shot makes it very clear Golgo hesitated on pulling the trigger.
+She follows him to a routine hit, where she witnesses him in the act.
+Golgo, knowing that there must be no witnesses to any of his jobs, puts a bullet in her as she resignedly accepts her fate.
+The worst part is that the last panels make it very clear Golgo hesitated on pulling the trigger.

 - "Côte d'Azur" has Golgo face off against his first true rival, the blind hitman Ixion.
 At the end of the story, he guns him down, but notices that his loyal guard dog is extremely distressed at its master's death.
 In a tearjerking moment of Cruel to Be Kind, Golgo kills the dog so it can join its master in death.